 Voting Age Challenge, 2021

 JFCY and the David Asper Centre for Constitutional Rights, in partnership with several child rights organizations across Canada, has secured second stage funding from the Court Challenges Program, which helps finance cases of national significance related to constitutional human rights issues.
-Click here for the news release on the first stage funding received for case development in 2019/2020.

 The CCRC works to achieve full implementation of the United Nations Convention on the Rights of the Child in Canada and globally.
 JFCY was a founding member of CCRC and a JFCY lawyer has continually been on the CCRC Board since it’s inception.